Chriismorph/Auto-Def/README.md

 > [!WARNING]
 > Use this at your own risk.
 As you might get BANNED from roblox if you use
 > EXPLOITS.
 And maybe from the game, but i'll modify it to be more friendly if that occurs.
+> * And if you ask, Yes you can modify this repository source code

 > [!TIP]
 > The best part about this script is that it doesnt modify the game, simply uses